Criminal Justice Studies

 - Begin coursework for our exclusive 3+3 articulation agreement with Albany Law School and Western New England School of Law.
 The agreement allows you to earn a bachelor’s and juris doctor law degree in six years, resulting in significant savings on one year of costs and fees.

 - Participate in student clubs such as the Criminal Justice Club, History Club, and the student government to complement classroom learning.

 - Transfer seamlessly into our bachelor’s program in Criminal Justice (BS) to continue your education and qualify for advanced positions.

 Criminal justice is a field where something is always going on, and we bring contemporary issues right into the classroom.
 We give you the practical skills to be able to find successScott Swayze, Professor of Criminal Justice

-- Officer at town/village/county/state level law enforcement agencies
+- Officer at town/village/county/state level law enforcement agency

 - College/university/school security officer